 Part 2.
 We can now calculate the P/E Ratio.
 P/E Ratio = (Current Share Price) divided by (Earnings per Share EPS)

-The P/E Ratio Formula
+The PE Ratio Formula

 The P/E ratio enables you to understand how much it will cost you to buy a portion of the companies profit.
 If a company has a P/E Ratio of 25, this means it will cost you $25 for each $1 of company profit.
-This can be difficult to understand, so let me make it very simple.
+This point can be challenging to understand, so let me make it very simple.

 Imagine you want to by an Icecream Stand.
 The Owner wants to sell that stand to you for $10,000.
 The Icecream Stand makes a yearly profit after tax of $2,000.
-This means if I want to buy this profit of $2,000 it will cost me $10,000.
+This means if I want to buy this profit of $2,000, it will cost me $10,000.
 So the P/E Ratio is $10,000 / $2,000 = 5.
-In other words, it would take me 5 years to make my money back on this investment.
+In other words, it would take me five years to make my money back on this investment.

 The P/E Ratio can tell you what kind of premium investors are willing to pay to get a piece of this company.
 P/E Ratios should always be considered in the context of the industry group.

-This makes comparing companies in different industries with the P/E ratio not advisable.
+This makes comparing companies in different industries with the P/E ratio, not advisable.

-What is a good P/E Ratio?
+What is a Good PE Ratio?

-Is a Company Cheap, Fairly Priced or Overpriced?
+Is a Company Cheap, Fairly Priced, or Overpriced?

-If you compare the P/E Ratio of companies in the same industry, this will tell you which companies are perceived to have the brightest future or the best products or services as the investors are willing to pay more for a share of one company as opposed to another company that is in the same line of business.
+If you compare the P/E Ratio of companies in the same industry, this will tell you which companies are perceived to have the brightest future or the best products or services; as the investors are willing to pay more for a share of one company as opposed to another company that is in the same line of business.

 High P/E Ratios usually mean high growth potential, but if investors lose confidence the stock price can plummet.

-Is a Low P/E Ratio Good?
+Is a Low P/ Ratio Good?

 Again a low P/E Ratio can be good or bad based on the context.
-A low P/E can be good if the company has growing profits in a growing market, it could indicate that the broader market participants have not realized that this company has a very low valuation compared to its peers.
+A low P/E can be good if the company has grown profits in a growing market, it could indicate that the broader market participants have not realized that this company has a very low valuation compared to its peers.
 This is what income investors or value investors like Warren Buffett look for when buying shares in a company.
 A company with a low P/E and excellent growth and profitability.
-As the profits grow other investors will see that this company is a bargain and the stock price due to the demand of the buyer will start to increase.
+As the profits grow, other investors will see that this company is a bargain, and the stock price due to the demand of the buyer will start to increase.

-When is a Low P/E Ratio Bad?
+When is a Low PE Ratio Bad?

-A low P/E ratio can be bad when the company in question is in a declining market and the future prospects are bleak.
-As profits decrease so does the stock price as the current investors are selling the stock and the demand for the stock is decreasing also.
+A low P/E ratio can be bad when the company in question is in a declining market, and the future prospects are bleak.
+As profits decrease, so does the stock price as the current investors are selling the stock, and the demand for the stock is decreasing also.
 This is why the earnings season is so important.

 Company C has a low P/E of 5 compared to the industry average of 25.
 This company would be seen as an underperformer / or a stock with potential value.
-If the earnings suddenly jumped for this stock this could potentially be a good bargain.
-However, negative earnings would adversely impact the P/E Ratio, meaning if the profits reduced the P/E ratio would increase, which means the stock price would need to fall to compensate for it.
+If the earnings suddenly jumped for this stock, this could potentially be a good bargain.
+However, negative earnings would adversely impact the P/E Ratio, meaning if the profits reduced, the P/E ratio would increase, which means the stock price would need to fall to compensate for it.

 The P/E Ratio needs to be combined with other fundamental measures to get a much better picture of the stock.

 Answer: Yes.
 A company can have a negative P/E Ratio if it has not made any profit in the previous year.
-But it is not possible to put a value or number on the ratio because the P/E ratio consists of Price divided by Earnings, and if there are no earnings the formula does not work.
+But it is not possible to put a value or number on the ratio because the P/E ratio consists of Price divided by Earnings, and if there are no earnings, the formula does not work.
 You will often see the P/E ratio reported as N/A or simply blank.

 The forward P/E Ratio is calculated based on the current stock price divided by the estimated earnings of the company for the next full financial year.
 This is only an estimate and is calculated based on the average earnings expectations of either a group of analysts or the company’s earnings forecast for the next fiscal year.